 In Africa, sorghum is the second most widely cultivated cereal after maize, accounting for approximately 22% of the total cereal area (Ajeigbe et al., 2021).
 However, yields remain low, often below one ton per hectare, mainly due to poor soil fertility and increasing climatic variability (Diallo, 2025).

-In Côte d’Ivoire, sorghum (Sorghum bicolor [L.] Moench) is the third most important cereal crop and remains strategically significant, contributing about 3% of national cereal production, with an estimated annual output exceeding 70,000 tons.
+In Côte d’Ivoire, sorghum (Sorghum bicolor L Moench) is the third most important cereal crop and remains strategically significant, contributing about 3% of national cereal production, with an estimated annual output exceeding 70,000 tons.
 Production is primarily concentrated in the northern savannah zones, between the 8th and 11th parallels (Kouakou et al., 2024).
 Historically, cultivated areas have declined from nearly 200,000 ha in the 1980s (N’Guessan et al., 1985) to 88,752 ha in 2017 (FAO, 2017), and further to less than 20,000 ha in 2023 (CNRA, 2023).
 This decline is attributed to multiple factors, including increasing land pressure, low productivity of traditional varieties (Dede et al., 2020), inadequate adaptation to evolving climatic conditions (Chadalavada et al., 2021), soil fertility degradation, and various biotic and abiotic stresses (Akanvou et al., 2006).

-Among these constraints, declining soil fertility remains the most critical, as it significantly limits crop productivity.
+Among these constraints, declining soil fertility remains the most critical, as it significantly limits crop productivity (Haque et al., 2023).
 To address this issue, farmers increasingly rely on mineral fertilizers, which, although effective in the short term, are often costly and not readily accessible to smallholder farmers (Useni et al., 2013).
 Moreover, their excessive and uncontrolled use can lead to adverse environmental impacts, including soil and water pollution, soil acidification, and greenhouse gas emissions (Ju et al., 2006; Zhang et al., 2012; Blumenberg et al., 2013).
 Consequently, the exclusive use of mineral fertilizers does not ensure the long-term restoration of soil fertility in tropical agroecosystems (Useni et al., 2013).

 In this context, the present study was undertaken to contribute to the development of sustainable and environmentally friendly soil fertility management strategies aimed at improving sorghum productivity.
 Specifically, the study focused on the Poro region and sought to: (i) characterize the different sorghum varieties cultivated and their socio-economic uses; (ii) identify the main agronomic and socio-economic constraints affecting sorghum production; and (iii) assess current fertilization practices and evaluate the potential for compost adoption as an alternative to mineral fertilizers.